t2pellet/strawgolem/README.md

 ## Chest Usage
 Once a Straw Golem gathers a crop item, it will seek out a chest to store the item.
 Thus, a chest should be placed near the crops where the golem does its work, and you should make sure the chest have available space inside to hold the soon-to-be harvested crops.
 - Your golem is usually clever enough to locate an available chest on its own.
-- If you have more than one chest in the vicinity, the golem will choose a chest on its own.
+- If you have more than one chest in the vicinity, the golem will choose a chest on its own
+- A golem will prioritize the first chest it used, unless you direct it otherwise

 You can also "order" a golem to use a particular chest:
-- If using **Fabric**, shift-right-click on the golem with an *empty hand,* then immediately shift-right-click on the desired chest.
+Shift-right-click on the golem with an *empty hand,* then immediately shift-right-click on the desired chest.
-- If using **Forge**, do the same thing, except do it while *holding wheat.*

 ## Lifespan
 The Straw Golem has a limited lifespan of 7 in-game days.